biocatiit/website/content/pages/index.rst

                         :h4:`MuscleX 2: Muscle diffraction and scattering workshop announced`

                         BioCAT is offering the all-virtual MuscleX 2 workshop May 20th and 21st.
-We will have a series introductory presentations of the scientific missions supported at BioCAT as well as a series of talks highlighting recent muscle studies using x-ray diffraction and scattering.
+We will have a series of introductory presentations of the scientific missions supported at BioCAT as well as a series of talks highlighting recent muscle studies using x-ray diffraction and scattering.